 “Immune-targeted therapies are already impacting the lives of patients afflicted by a growing number of cancer types.
 Modulation of tumor-infiltrating regulatory T cells represents a promising unexploited therapeutic approach, creating the opportunity to complement, and work in combination with, the growing list of immune checkpoint inhibitors and other non-immunological therapeutic modalities.”

 The field of immuno-oncology (IO) is just beginning to show the life-changing impact possible through immune-based interventions.
 FLX Bio is developing best-in-class, small molecule IO therapeutics to improve patients’ lives.

 In the IO space, FLX Bio is focusing on a critical area of the antitumor immune response that has so far been neglected, that of suppressive cells in the tumor microenvironment.
-The tumor microenvironment is the local environment in which the tumor exists.
+The tumor microenvironment is the local environment in which the tumor occupies.
 Both antitumor and immune-suppressive cells are recruited to the tumor microenvironment, but in growing tumors, an antitumor effect isn’t observed because the balance favors tumor growth.
 Our goal is to inhibit the immune-suppressive cells within the tumor microenvironment, tipping the balance in favor of the immune system attacking the tumor, while limiting the immune attack on healthy tissues.
-The primary cells that interfere with the immune system’s ability to execute an effective antitumor response include regulatory T (Treg) cells and myeloid-derived suppressor cells (MDSCs).
+The primary cells that interfere with the immune system’s ability to execute an effective antitumor response include regulatory T (Treg) cells and myeloid cells including myeloid-derived suppressor cells (MDSCs).